 To make Christian education accessible, we provide a modest salary and benefits package.
 A significant number of staff are affiliated with a mission, and are encouraged to fundraise.

 What is it like to serve at OCSI?

-- Accreditation: Since 1981, OCSI has been accredited by the Western Association of Schools and Colleges.
-Since 1991, OCSI has also been accredited by the Association of Christian Schools International.
+- Accreditation: Since 1981, OCSI has been accredited by WASC (Western Association of Schools and Colleges).
+Since 1991, OCSI has also been accredited by ACSI (Association of Christian Schools International).

 - Clothing: During the summer, lightweight cotton blends are most comfortable.
 Rainwear and sweaters are good for winter.
-As it is the custom here to remove your shoes upon entering a home, shoes that are easy to slip on and off would be most convenient.
+As it is the custom here to remove your shoes upon entering a home or other buildings, shoes that are easy to slip on and off would be most convenient.
 If you are taller/larger than a typical Japanese person, you may find it difficult to purchase clothing or shoes while in Japan.

 - Food: A range of Asian and Western foods is available in stores and restaurants.

-- Housing: OCSI provides housing for staff affiliated with a Christian mission.
+- Housing: Foreign-based contract includes housing for staff affiliated with a Christian mission.

-- Medical Care: Japanese-speaking staff can answer questions, help with scheduling appointments, and give advice.
-Pharmacies fill prescriptions from local doctors and are unable to fill prescriptions from doctors outside Japan.
+- Medical & Dental Care: Local clinics serve general medical needs.
+Specialists and hospitals are available with referrals.
+Pharmacies fill prescriptions from local doctors only.
 Drug stores have a selection of general medications, but if you have a specific brand you use, please bring them with you, since medications are quite different here than in the US.

 - Professional Development: OCSI provides staff in-service programs, subscribes to professional publications, and encourages online learning.

-- Spiritual Support: OCSI has staff devotions, weekly chapels, and encourages staff to participate in a local church.
+- Spiritual Support: OCSI has staff devotions and encourages staff to participate in a local church.
 There are English-speaking churches and Japanese churches within driving distance of OCSI.

 - Taxes: All staff file and pay Japanese taxes.
 Directions are available in English, and a tax consultant is available to complete Japanese tax forms for a modest fee.
-Expatriate staff may also have to pay taxes in their home countries.
+Expatriate staff may also have to arrange and pay taxes in their home countries.